 Some employers also match your contributions.
 They may match a certain percentage of your income, or they may offer a dollar-for-dollar match up to a cap.
 Either way, an employer match on your plan is free money that you can put toward your retirement.

 The money grows over time, thanks to compounding returns, and you have a chance to build wealth so you have financial resources when you quit working.
 It’s possible to adjust how much you save by letting your human resources representative know, or by managing your contributions through your employer’s online benefits portal.

 403(b) Contribution Limits

-The government wants to encouraging retirement saving, and so offers tax advantages when you contribute to a 403(b) plan.
+The government wants to encourage retirement saving, and so offers tax advantages when you contribute to a 403(b) plan.
 However, you can’t just put everything into a tax-advantaged plan.
 Your 403(b) comes with limits.

 For 2019, you can contribute up to $19,000 a year, which is a $500 increase over the 2018 limit.
 If you’re age 50 or over, you can make extra contributions totaling $6,000 a year in 2019.
-The IRS also allows for extra contributions if you’ve given 15 years of service with an employer.
+The IRS also allows for additional catch-up contributions if you’ve given 15 years of service with an employer.
 Pay attention to the contribution limits and your employer’s plan so you can take advantage of what’s available to you.

 When Can You Withdraw Money from Your 403(b)?